nus-cs2030s/2021-s2/docs/19-exception.md

 }
 ```

-Out of the lines above, only TWO lines correspond to the actual tasks, the others are for exception checking/handling.
-The actual tasks are interspersed between exception checking code, making reading and understanding the logic of the code difficult.
+Out of the lines above, only TWO lines correspond to the actual task of opening and reading in a file, the others are for exception checking/handling.
+The actual tasks are interspersed between exception checking code, which makes reading and understanding the logic of the code difficult.

 The examples above also have to return different values to the calling method, because the calling method may have to do something to handle the errors.
 Note that the POSIX API has a global variable `errno` that signifies the detailed error.
 First, we have to check for different `errno` values and react accordingly (we can use `perror`, but that has its limits).
 Second, `errno` is global, and using a global variable is a bad practice.
 In fact, the code above might not work because `fprintf` in Line 3 might have changed `errno`.